 The Lord says trust and don’t be afraid.

 “Hearken, O unbeliever, you have said, ‘I cannot believe,’ but it would be more honest if you had said, ‘I will not believe.’
 The mischief lies there.
 Your unbelief is your fault, not your misfortune.
-It is a disease, but it is also a crime: it is a terrible source of misery to you, but it is justly so, for it is an atrocious offense against the God of truth.” (quote from Charles Spurgeon)
+It is a disease, but it is also a crime: it is a terrible source of misery to you, but it is justly so, for it is an atrocious offense against the God of truth.”
+Spurgeon

 The cleansing water of salvation from the LORD.